geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 While developing you can generate the documentation to be accessible in the local machine by:

-`npm run doctest`
+`npm run doc:test`

-The resulting doc will be accessible from http://localhost:8081/mapstore/docs/
+The resulting doc will be accessible from [http://localhost:8081/mapstore/docs/](http://localhost:8081/mapstore/docs/)

 For the production deploy a different npm task must be used: